YosefLab/Compass/docs/turbo_compass.rst

 .. image:: images/glucose_reaction_scores_spearman.png

 Compared to running on the Th17 dataset, running Turbo-Compass on the glucose dataset yields higher accuracy.
-We suggest that the user start with running 1 iteration of Turbo-Compass on 5% of the matrix (--turbo-increments 0.05), and if runtime permits, crank up the fraction of entries sampled as well as the number of iterations for better reconstruction quality.
+We suggest that the user start with running 1 iteration of Turbo-Compass on 5% of the matrix (\-\-turbo-increments 0.05), and if runtime permits, crank up the fraction of entries sampled as well as the number of iterations for better reconstruction quality.

-**Scenario 3: dataset contains > 10,000 samples**
+**Scenario 3: dataset contains > 10,000 libraries**

-For large-scale datasets, we suggest that the user perform pseudobulking, i.e. aggregation of the expression values from a group of cells with shared characteristics, such as cells from the same patient, replicate, cell type, etc., on the dataset before proceeding to use Compass.
+For large-scale datasets, we suggest that the user perform **pseudobulking**, i.e. aggregation of the expression values from a group of cells with shared characteristics, such as cells from the same patient, replicate, cell type, etc., on the dataset before proceeding to use Compass.
 Although this process is highly dependent on the experiments performed to generate the dataset, we provide a `tutorial on pseudobulking